hotmodelsactress.com

 He was nominated for the Independent Spirit Award for Best Supporting Male for his role as Raymond Hill in drama movie The Waterdance (1992).

-He won the Image Award for Outstanding Lead Actor in a Television Movie or Mini-Series and was nominated for the CableACE Award for Actor in a Dramatic Special or Series for his role as George Du Vail in drama film America's Dream (1996).
+He won the NAACP Image Award for Outstanding Lead Actor in a Television Movie or Mini-Series for his role as George Du Vail in drama film America's Dream (1996).

 He was nominated for the Black Reel Award for Theatrical - Best Actor for his role as Monroe "Undisputed" Hutchens in sports drama film Undisputed (2002).